lokeshbio/jekyll-now/about.md

     • Research assistant from Aug-2016 to Feb-2016 at Lund University, Lund, Sweden.
 I worked in the soil ecology group under my PhD supervisor as a bioinformatician, analyzing the metratranscriptomics data that was generated in the research group.

+    • PostDoc position at the Archaea Biology department [@Archaea_UniVie](https://twitter.com/Archaea_Vienna) between April-2017 to           January-2019.
+I mainly worked with archaea genomics in particular the Asgard archaea.

 ###### RESEARCH EXPERIENCE